jantman/awslimitchecker/docs/source/cli_usage.rst

                            account (account to assume a role in) -R STS_ACCOUNT_ROLE, --sts-account-role STS_ACCOUNT_ROLE
-                           for use with STS, the name of the IAM role to assume -r REGION, --region REGION
+                           for use with STS, the name of the IAM role to assume -E EXTERNAL_ID, --external-id EXTERNAL_ID
+                           External ID to use when assuming a role via STS -r REGION, --region REGION
                            AWS region name to connect to; required for STS --skip-ta             do not attempt to pull *any* information on limits